-Kim Kashkashian teaches viola and chamber music at New England Conservatory in Boston, and is a founding member of Music for Food, an initiative by musicians to fight hunger in their home communities.
-To learn more about MFF, visit musicforfoodboston.org.
+Kim Kashkashian teaches viola and chamber music at the New England Conservatory in Boston and is a founding member of Music for Food, an initiative by musicians to fight hunger in their communities of residence.
+For more news on MFF, visit musicforfoodboston.org.

 She taught at the Accademia Chigiana in 2016.